AdobeDocs/analytics.en/help/components/locations/configure-import-locations.md

 <!-- This page is almost duplicated with the "Configure cloud export locations" article in CJA.
 Differences are that Snowflake isn't supported here and there is a Suffix field for each account type. -->

+>[!NOTE]
+>
+>System administrators can restrict users from creating locations, as described in [Configure whether users can create locations](/help/components/locations/locations-manager.md#configure-whether-users-can-create-locations).
+If you can't create locations as described in this section, contact your system administrator.

 You can configure a cloud account (and a location on that account).
 A single location can be used for any one of the following purposes (a single location cannot be associated with multiple purposes, such as Data Feeds and Data Warhouse, or Data Warehouse and Classification sets):

 * Exporting files using [Data Feeds](/help/export/analytics-data-feed/create-feed.md)